What is a Decision Tree?

 A decision tree can help aggregate different types of genetic data for the study of the interaction and sequence similarity between genes.
 One real-life example is that cancer researchers classify diseases into different types by observing patient data to prevent diseases.
 In this case, a decision tree is more like a simple and useful classification tool.

-How to Create and Analyze Your Decision Tree Diagram?
+How to Create and Analyze Your Decision Tree?

-You can choose either create a decision tree diagram by hand or using an easy diagram software.
+You can choose either create a decision tree by hand or using an easy decision tree maker.
 No matter which way to choose, you should follow these steps 1,2 and 3 below.
 Here we are using an easy example to show you the overall process.
 You can try yourself for more complex cases based on this simple example here.

 Step 1: Make Your Initial Decision